GeraldHamiltonWicks/type-guards-ts/README.md

 ```

-## Future releases

-Absolutely!
-Here is the reformatted section with added clarity and a bit of "sugar":

----

 ## Future Releases

 Currently, this package focuses on type guards for primitive types.
 However, we're actively working on expanding the library to include type guards for non-primitive types.
 Stay tuned for future releases where you'll find new and enhanced functionalities!